-Michael Wyman is an agent for MI-6.
+Michael Wyman is an agent for MI6.

 Life changes quickly for Wyman but his involvement with the Firm and the Intelligence community is never lost and he continues to find ways to show that a middle-aged man with graying thin hair, a pink and flabby face, and a growing paunch can still be an agent to be reckoned with.
 He might not have the physical glamor of the younger operatives, nor their stamina, but his brainpower is still as good as ever and it was always very, very good.